Ottermad/ottermad.github.io/_posts/2023-09-18-QC-Course-Basic-QM.md

 $$P(\ket{H}) = a\overline{a}$$

-And the probability of mesuring tails is given by:
+And the probability of measuring tails is given by:

 $$P(\ket{T}) = b\overline{b}$$